OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 </script>
 ~~~

-Like in the vertex shader, the fragment shader has a special variable, gl_FragColor, used as output. gl_FragColor is a vec4 variable representing R,G,B,A color of the current pixel.
+Like the vertex shader, the fragment shader has a special variable, gl_FragColor, used as output. gl_FragColor is a vec4 variable representing R,G,B,A color of the current pixel.

-Here the output will just be a white pixel (vec4(1.0) is a shortcut notation for vec4(1.0,1.0,1.0,1.0)).
+In this case, the output will be a white pixel (vec4(1.0) is a shortcut notation for vec4(1.0,1.0,1.0,1.0)).

+As a reminder, this code is executed for every pixels.
+Be careful when you write complex function in the fragment shader.
+The rendering performance quickly decrease when heavy operation are calculated thousands times per frame.

 ## b) Compilation

-Shaders must be compiled and linked in a shader program, which is executable binary code stored on the GPU memory.
+Shaders must be compiled and linked in a shader program, an executable binary code stored on the GPU memory.
 The GLSL compiler is built in the OpenGL library and can be called in webGL/javascript code.

-We will first write a generic function that we will use to compile our vertex shader and our fragment shader separetely.
-Add that function after the javascript main() function.
+We first write a generic function that we will use to compile our vertex shader and our fragment shader separetely.
+Add that function below the javascript main() function.

 ~~~ JavaScript